A Checklist for Homeowners

 Create a second zone at least 100 feet around the house.
 This zone should begin about 30 feet from the house and extend to at least 100 feet.
 In this zone, reduce or replace as much of the most flammable vegetation as possible.
 If you live on a hill, you may need to extend the zone for several hundred feet to provide the desired level of safety.

-Visit FEMA.com for more tips on keeping your home safe from wildfires.
+Visit the FEMA website for more tips on keeping your home safe from wildfires.